-- a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - XV) In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors. and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company.
+- a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - b) We have considered the internal audit reports for the year under audit, issued to the Company during the year and till date, in determining the nature, timing and extent of our audit procedures. - XV) In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors. and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company.

-- a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(a) of the Order is not applicable. - b) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(b) of the Order is not applicable. - c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi)(c) of the Order is not applicable. - d) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - XVII) The Company has not incurred cash losses during the financial year covered by our audit and the immediately preceding financial year. - XVIII) There has been no resignation of the statutory auditors of the Company during the year.
+- a) The Company is already registered under section 45-IA of the Reserve Bank of India Act, 1934. - b) The Company is already registered under section 45-IA of the Reserve Bank of India Act, 1934.

-XIX) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financially abilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within aperiod of one year from the balance sheet date.
-We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither giveany guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.
+- c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, clause 3(xvi)(c) of the Order is not applicable. - d) The group has not more than one CIC as part of the group.
+Accordingly, clause 3(xvi)(d) of the Order is not applicable. - XVII) The Company has not incurred cash losses during the financial year covered by our audit and the immediately preceding financial year. - XVIII) There has been no resignation of the statutory auditors of the Company during the year. - XIX) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financialliabilities, other information accompanying the financial statements and our knowledge of the Board of Directors andManagement plans and based on our examination of the evidence supporting the assumptions, nothing has come to ourattention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating thatCompany is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within aperiod of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability ofthe Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither giveany guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will getdischarged by the Company as and when they fall due.

 - a) Since the section 135 of the Companies Act, 2013 does not apply to the company.
-Therefore, reporting under clause 3(XX)(a) is not applicable. - b) Since the section 135 of the Companies Act, 2013 does not apply to the company.
-Therefore, reporting under clause 3(XX)(b) is not applicable.
+Therefore, reporting under clause 3(XX) is not applicable. - b) Since the section 135 of the Companies Act, 2013 does not apply to the company.
+Therefore, reporting under clause 3(XX) is not applicable.

-For Mohan Gupta & Company
+For Mohan Gupta & Company Chartered Accountants